 - 1. Being in the hall or an unauthorized place during a class without a pass - 2.
 Dress code violation - 3.
 Running and/or pushing in the halls general horseplay - 4.
 Taking food out of the cafeteria - 5.
 Throwing snowballs - 6.
 Using improper or vulgar language written or oral - 7.
-Parking in an unauthorized place - 8.
-Harassing other students - 9.
-Cheating on class work - 10.
-Excessive noise or other inappropriate conduct in the classroom or cafeteria - 11.
-Inappropriate behavior during all school Masses or assemblies - 12.
-Littering the school building or grounds - 13.
-Being in an unauthorized area of the school - 14.
-Cell phones/electronic devices

-15. Missing a classroom detention
+Harassing other students - 8.
+Cheating on class work - 9.
+Excessive noise or other inappropriate conduct in the classroom or cafeteria - 10.
+Inappropriate behavior during all school Masses or assemblies - 11.
+Littering the school building or grounds - 12.
+Being in an unauthorized area of the school - 13.
+Cell phones/electronic devices - 14.
+Missing a classroom detention

-Detentions may be served on Monday, Tuesday, and Wednesday immediately after school for a 40 minute period.
-Detentions may also be served Monday through Friday from 7:15 to 7:55 a.m. with administrative approval.
+Detentions may be served on Wednesday immediately after school for a 40 minute period.
 All detentions time must be served by the assigned date and prior to final exams in each semester.
 Accumulation of excessive detentions may result in In-school Suspension (ISS)